Answer it at the Rothney Astrophysical Observatory

 The University of Calgary issues tax receipts for donations of any amount.
 Thank YOU!

-RAO becoming Operations Headquarters for amazing satellite research mission:
+RAO is Operations Headquarters for amazing Canadian satellite research mission:

-In late April 2013 the Canadian Space Agency will launch the CAScade, Smallsat and IOnospheric Polar Explorer also known as CASSIOPE.
-You may have noticed a small cube-shaped structure suddenly appear on the RAO compound's south end.
-On the top will be mounted high-tech satellite tracking and communication equipment.
-The data that the satellite will collect while studying the Earth's aurora and space weather will be beamed down to the Rothney.
+On September 29th, 2013 the Canadian Space Agency launched the CAScade, Smallsat and IOnospheric Polar Explorer also known as CASSIOPE.
+You may have noticed a new cube-shaped structure and dome to the south of the big ARCT dome.
+This is a high-tech satellite tracking installation.
+The data that the satellite collects while soaring over and inside the Earth's aurora and space weather is beamed down to the RAO for study by U of C scientists.
 An animation of the satellite orbiting the Earth is here.
 Stay tuned for an announcement about the official launching celebration of the RAO's e-Pop ground station.

 RAO Sky Scanner Extrordinare, Rob Cardinal, discovers comets in 2008 and 2010: